ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

             players[obj.id].inRace = false

-            -- Subracting the start time from the finish time gives the total time it took to run this race -- for this player.
+            -- Subtracting the start time from the finish time gives the total time it took to run this race -- for this player.

             local finalTime = players[obj.id].finishTime - players[obj.id].startTime